Mitchy2003/Carthage-College-Senior-Thesis/README.md

 - Rationale
     - The software will be able to display accurate information to the bowler profile.
 - Requirements
-    - The software must be able to query all of the information about a single bowler profile.
+    - The software must be able to query any or all of the information about a single bowler profile.
 - References
     - UC-8
 ## Non-Functional Requirements